 YouTube is already a buzz with great videos of this year’s parade, but below are some of our favourites.
 This clip is first cuz we show up first – no waiting!
 It’s from ‘butchnews’.
-If you find other great footage, let us know and tramadol overnight online pharmacy we’ll embed or add the links here.
+If you find other great footage, let us know and we’ll embed or add the links.

 This clip is from ‘welc2bc’s channel.
-Our fabulous paraders, the house and the Carnival Band show around 8:50. sildenafil citrate tablets how to take Also check out their ‘Preparation’ video and see if you can find snippets of the RainCity crew.
+Our fabulous paraders, the house and the Carnival Band show up around 8:50.
+Also check out their ‘Preparation’ video and see if you can find snippets of the RainCity crew.

 This was RainCity Housing’s second year at Pride and it was a blast.
 Staff, volunteers and friends all participated in making it better than ever.

 This year the Carnival Band marched with us and they made it so easy to dance, dance, dance the whole day through.
 Nothing like live music that goes right along with you!
 Check out the Carnival Band’s Pride Parade 2010 set on Flickr.

 …we had a booth at Sunset Beach this year and had hundreds of people dropping by to find out more about RainCity Housing, pick up some info, or just to wish us ‘Happy Pride!’

 …to all the staff, volunteers, and friends of RainCity that made this all possible.
 We will definitely be doing this again next year.

 2009 saw the first time (of hopefully many) that RainCity Housing participated in the Vancouver Pride Parade.
 It was hot, really hot.
 And not just sexy hot – people were sweating.
 Just try dancing around on pavement under the scorching sun and you’ll get the idea.
 Or peruse the pictures below…